Medical research: better understanding for better health care

 Understanding for better care: this is the conviction underlying the Faculty’s internationally recognised research, in partnership with the largest hospital complex in Switzerland, the Geneva University Hospitals (HUG).
 There are over 250 research groups divided into three main sections (fundamental, clinical and dental medicine) and their related departments, showing a major translational research capacity.

-The Section of Fundamental Medicine (Basic Medical Science) focuses on knowledge about the normal functioning of the human body, the changes which illness brings and the development of new therapeutic molecules.
+The Fundamental Medicine Section focuses on gaining knowledge on the normal and pathologcal functioning of the human body and the development of new therapeutic molecules.

 The Dental Medicine Section’s main aim is oral health, which is one component of the general public health strategy.
 Dental medicine addresses prevention, improvement in diagnostics, patient care, transmission of knowledge and skills, and development of methods and instruments to meet the needs of the population.